julianlowery/mte482site/index.md

 #### Week of Jan 31

 - Began app development for testing bluetooth connection to mobile device within a custom application.
+The initial app will only have the essential functionality for verifying blueooth connection.

 ### Source Code